 You can either paint them on.

-Or hang some striped wallpaper (like this wide black and white stripe).
+Or hang some striped wallpaper (like the wide black and white stripe above).

-If you prefer something a little more subtle, going for thinner stripes with a less contrast-y color palette will also work.
+If you prefer something a little more subtle, going for thinner lines with a less contrast-y color palette is also an effective use of stripes.

-If stripes aren’t really your thing, try painting the walls, mouldings and ceiling the same color instead.
+If stripes aren’t really your thing, try painting the walls, crown moldings and ceiling the same color instead.

-In my master bathroom, it’s hard to tell that these ceilings are only 8 feet tall!
+I did that in my master bathroom and it definitely gives the appearance of height.
+It’s hard to tell that these ceilings are only 8 feet tall!

 By painting everything the same color, the corners that define where the wall ends and the ceiling starts are less obvious.

-And that makes it more difficult to see exactly how high (or low) the ceiling is…which works in your favor if you are trying to make it appear higher than it is.
+And that makes it more difficult to see exactly how high (or low) the ceiling is.

 It starts out dark on the bottom and gets lighter as it goes up making the ceiling seem like it is floating.